Rozalind Drummond

-Rozalind Drummond (born 1956) is a photographic artist and an early exponent of postmodernism in Australia.
+Rozalind Drummond (born 1956) is a photographic artist.
+Australia.

 Education

 Drummond trained initially at Prahran College 1982-84, an institution which Australian Centre for Photography director Deborah Ely recognised in 1999 as producing "some of the country's most acclaimed practitioners" including Drummond amongst them, beside "Bill Henson, Carol Jerrems, Steve Lojewski, Janina Green and Christopher Koller".
 From 1985–86 she undertook a Post Graduate Diploma in Fine Art at the School of Art in the Victorian College of the Arts where Bill Henson, as noted by Max Dupain, was her supervisor.